Total Recordable Injury Frequency Rate (TRIFR) Calculation

 Keeping track of safety metrics serves as an essential practice for proactive risk management.
 By regularly performing this step-by-step TRIFR calculation process, businesses can effectively monitor their workplace conditions and take necessary actions promptly before small oversights turn into larger issues.

-Doing this manually an be difficult and complex, try an injury management system to do it for you
+Use an Injury Management System to Calculate and Track the TRIFR Doing this manually can be difficult and complex, try an injury management system to do it for you

 Discover our Injury Management System here: